mia-platform/documentation/docs/development_suite/api-console/api-design/jobs-cronjob.md

 ---
 ## What is a CronJob

-In this section, you can find the guidelines about how to create and manage CronJobs using DevOps Console.
+In this section, you can find the guidelines about how to create and manage CronJobs using Console.

 A **CronJob** is a scheduled Job that will be executed periodically on a given schedule.
 For example, you can use CronJobs to conduct repeated tasks like sending emails, running backups or automating system maintenance.
 A CronJob doesn not expose API as a microservices does.